Key Takeaways

 Legal and Contract Requirements

-Many clients, landlords and contractors require proof of coverage before they'll work with you.
-A certificate of insurance (proof of coverage document) can be essential for securing contracts, renting commercial space or meeting vendor requirements.
+Many clients, landlords and contractors require proof of coverage before working with businesses.
+A certificate of insurance (proof of coverage document) becomes essential for securing contracts, renting commercial space or meeting vendor requirements.

-When weighing these factors, focus on finding coverage that fits your situation rather than the cheapest option.
-Get quotes from several agents to compare your options, and make it a habit to review your coverage each year as your business changes.
+Find coverage that fits your situation rather than choosing the cheapest option.
+Get quotes from several agents to compare options and review your coverage annually as your business changes.

 Who Needs Public Liability Insurance?

-Most businesses that interact with customers, clients or the general public should consider public liability insurance.
-It's particularly valuable for self-employed professionals and small business owners who can't afford to pay legal costs and compensation claims out of pocket.
+Businesses that interact with customers, clients or the general public need public liability insurance.
+Coverage provides particular value for self-employed professionals and small business owners who cannot afford to pay legal costs and compensation claims out of pocket.

 You work at client locations